YoYoGames/GameMaker-Bugs/README.md

 <br>

 > [!IMPORTANT]
-> If your problem is to do with signing-in or not seeing your correct platforms in Target Manager (even after signing-out and in again), our setup guides, then please continue to contact our customer services team in the usual manner.
+> If your problem is to do with signing-in or not seeing your correct platforms in Target Manager (even after signing-out and in again), or our helpdesk guides at [help.gamemaker.io](), then please continue to contact our customer services team in the usual manner.
 >
 > If your issue is anything to do with console support, then the consoles have their own dedicated bug databases, so do not report things here - either use the IDE to send your report or open the correct repositiory using the information you were provided.
 >